Analysis | Giuliani boasts about finally providing evidence of fraud (which doesn’t appear to be evidence of fraud)

 What Giuliani and others claim happened is that observers were cleared from the room and that ballots hidden in suitcases were then brought out to be counted without oversight.
 You can see how such a narrative framework could be applied to the footage, particularly since that’s what the voice-over — which aired, unsurprisingly, on the unabashedly pro-Trump channel One America News — claims it shows.

-But the video itself isn’t actually proof that this is what happened.
+But the video itself isn’t proof that this is what happened.
 Or that those ballots were in any way illegal.
 It is simply a video that shows people doing things that are hard to parse in the abstract.
 That someone offering testimony in support of Trump’s claims suggests that something nefarious happened should be understood in the context of that effort.

 The fact-checking site Lead Stories dug into the claims, speaking with several Georgia officials about what the video showed.